kma/singularity-lab/README.md

 ## Pull image contanier from singularity-hub
 If you don't root access, singularity-hub can create images by providing a specification file.
-See  [[https://singularity-hub.org/faq]](faq) for more details .
-The image correspending to the `Singularity` file can be download (pulled) from [[singularity-hub.org]] server.
+See the [[documentation]](https://singularity-hub.org/faq) for more details .
+The image correspending to the `Singularity` file can be download (pulled) from http://singularity-hub.org server.